fredvbrug/RaceModel_simulations/README.md

 The folder also contains three subfolders:

 - */simulated_data*: this folder contains the simulated data reported in the manuscript.
-When new simulations are run, the data will appear in this folder (and old files are overwritten).
+When new simulations are run, the data will appear in this folder.
 - */processed_data*: this folder contains the achieved power estimates, as determined by the first part of the power.R script.
 These data are saved in case the figures (second part of the power.R script) have to be updated (without having to run the power calculations again).
 - */summary_data*: this folder contains the plots with the data summaries (as reported in the manuscript).

+Note that data in the 'simulated_data' folder will be overwritten when new simulations are run; data in the two other folders will be overwritten when new effect sizes and observed power are estimated.